NickolasSol/nickolassol/README.md

 ### Hey!!
 I'm Nickolas Campos

-🌱  Web Developer in training, focused on building practical and scalable projects
+🌱  Web Developer in training, focused on building practical and scalable projects.

-🔭  Researcher exploring the intersections of cinema, technology, and creative innovation
+🔭  Researcher exploring the intersections of cinema, technology, and creative innovation.

+🐾  Current project: Developing a platform to help reunite lost pets with their families,
+    support adoptions, and connect communities with local shelters.

 ⚡  Background in finance within the cultural industry and professional performing arts
-    bringing strong communication, collaboration, and problem-solving skills to tech
+    bringing strong communication, collaboration, and problem-solving skills to tech.

-🏆  Selected for competitive cultural grants and formally recognized by the Legislative Chamber of Brazil
+🏆  Selected for competitive cultural grants and formally recognized by the Legislative Chamber of the Federal District (Brazil)
     for contributions to the arts and creative research.

+👨🏽‍💻 Actively preparing for my first professional opportunity in web development.

 ### contatos